A man there lived in Galilee

 To rise and follow Thee.

-It had three verses, neatly celebrating the life, death and resurrection of Jesus Christ:
+It had three stanzas, neatly celebrating the life, death and resurrection of Jesus Christ:

 Cite this article